As an Amazon Associate I earn from qualifying purchases.

 Whenever I try to find high capacity chairs, toilet seats, or even exercise equipment I’m bombarded with the message, “JUST LOSE WEIGHT!”
 It’s almost as if the industry doesn’t want to produce products for fat people because we might actually be comfortable.
 After all, they can’t “give us permission to be fat.”

 In fact, this whole issue is actually what encouraged me to start this blog in the first place.
-After all, why should the motivation for someone to lose weight be simply because they can’t find a bed frame or dining room chairs?
+After all, why should the motivation for someone to lose weight be simply because they can’t even find a bed frame or mattress

 New Research – The benefits of being fat!